 Tripping is not allowed in the game.
 Make sure there are proper boundaries to avoid any confusion during and after the game.

-These were easy to play minor games.
-Hope you understood the importance of minor games.
+These were easy-to-play minor games.
+Hope you understand the importance of major and minor child games in physical education.

 6. Backboard Ball